x

 • palates > Latin word palatum > possibly from Etruscan word 𐌚𐌀𐌋𐌀𐌃𐌖𐌌 (faladum), meaning sky

-• assibilate > Latin word assībilātus, meaning “murmured, whispered at, hissed” (past participle of assībilō (“hiss at”, verb)) > Latin words ad, meaning “at”, sībilō, meaning “hiss” > Latin word sībilus, meaning “a hissing, whistling”), of imitative origin > From Proto-Indo-European word *sweysd-, meaning "to hiss"
+• assibilate > Latin word assībilātus, meaning “murmured, whispered at, hissed” (past participle of assībilō (“hiss at”, verb)) > Latin words ad, meaning “at”, sībilō, meaning “hiss” > Latin word sībilus, meaning “a hissing, whistling”), of imitative origin > From Proto-Indo-European word *sweysd-, meaning "to hiss"- I couldn't get any further etymology for *sweysd, but I found out about *swe and *dwes, which caught my attention because of language proximity.

-• The Proto-Indo-European word *swe means relating to self, which is related to *dwes, which means the daylight sky god, which later formed the Indo-Aryan Vedic word, "daiv", meaning "god", and also the Zoroastrian word "daiv", meaning "demon".
+• The Proto-Indo-European word *swemeans relating to self, which is related to *dwes, which means the daylight sky god, which later formed the Indo-Aryan Vedic word, "daiv", meaning "god", and also the Zoroastrian word "daiv", meaning "demon".

 • *Dyēus derives from the stem *dyeu-, meaning brightness of the day, which comes from the root *di or dei-, meaning "to shine" or "be bright".